Proposed Priority Product: Nail Products Containing Methyl Methacrylate

 Public Comment Period

-To view comments and related materials regarding this proposal, please visit the CalSAFER site.
+To view related materials regarding this proposal and to submit a comment, please visit the CalSAFER site.
 Input from the workshop and public comment period will be taken into consideration as the Department finalizes the Product-Chemical Profile in preparation for rulemaking.

-At the workshop, DTSC will also discuss our research on other Candidate Chemicals that may be found in nail products, including:
+At the workshop, DTSC will discussed our research on other Candidate Chemicals that may be found in nail products, including:

 - Candidate Chemicals we are actively researching;